AmirhosseinOlyaei/google-html/readme.md

 ### Problem
-I want to build a Web App
+I want to build a Web App to
-Simulate Google.com website
+simulate Google.com website